desktop/desktop/docs/technical/editor-integration.md

-As part of installing to the registry, a program will insert a number of key-value pairs - Desktop will enumerate these to ensure it's the application it expects, and identify where the install location of the application.
+As part of installing to the registry, a program will insert a number of key-value pairs - Desktop will enumerate these to ensure it's the application it expects, and identify the install location of the application.

-There's two steps to this process.
+There are two steps to this process.
 The first step is reading the registry, and you can see this code in `getAppInfo()`:

 ```ts